yast/yast.github.io/_posts/2019-01-31-highlights-of-yast-development-sprint-69-70.md

 What exactly we did and how we did it is summarized here: [YaST Security Audit Fixes: Lessons Learned and Reminder][2]

-## Installing via PXE Boot without any Installation Repository   {#installing-via-pxe-boot-without-any-installation-repository}
+## Installing via PXE Boot without any Installation Repository

 In data centers and other big-scale enterprise environments, administrators rarely install new software via removable media such as